Noskcaj19/slide/README.md

 - Arbitrary precsion integers
 - Multiple precision floats
 - Variables (builtin and user defined)
+- Has a symbol for recalling the previous value
+- Can do basic trigonometry
+- Runs shell commands
+- Strings (sorta)
 - Powerful readline interface with keybindings and syntax highlighting (using [rustyline](https://github.com/kkawakam/rustyline))

 ### Sample